Venus Williams: 2007: Fourth Wimbledon title

 Williams withdrew from the 2007 Australian Open, the second consecutive Grand Slam that she had missed due to her recurring wrist injury.
 She returned in February at the Cellular South Cup in Memphis, defeating top-seeded Shahar Pe'er in the final, her first singles title since her victory at Wimbledon in 2005.

 At the beginning of the clay-court season, Williams reached the semifinals of the Tier I Charleston Open, where she lost to Janković on a third set tiebreak.
 She also lost to fourth seed Janković in the third round of the French Open, her third consecutive loss to Janković.
 During her second round win over Ashley Harkleroad, Williams hit a 206 km/h serve, which was the second fastest woman's serve ever recorded and the fastest ever recorded during a main draw match at the time.

 Williams was ranked No. 31 going into Wimbledon and was seeded 23rd at the tournament due to her previous results at Wimbledon.
 Williams was a game away from defeat in her first round match against Alla Kudryavtseva and in her third round match against Akiko Morigami she was two points away from defeat, but she eventually won both 7–5 in the third set.
 She then advanced to reach her sixth Wimbledon final, after beating Maria Sharapova, Svetlana Kuznetsova and Ana Ivanovic in straight sets en route, where she defeated 18th seed Marion Bartoli also in straight sets.
 Williams thus became only the fourth woman in the open era to win Wimbledon at least four times, along with Billie Jean King, Martina Navratilova and Steffi Graf.
 She also became the lowest-seeded Wimbledon champion in history, breaking the record she herself set in 2005.
 Williams returned to the top 20 as a result of the win.

-At the US Open, after setting a Grand-Slam record 129 mi/h serve in the opening round, Williams advanced to her first Grand Slam semifinal outside of Wimbledon since 2003.
+At the 2007 US Open, after setting a Grand-Slam record 129 mi/h serve in the opening round, Williams advanced to her first major semifinal outside of Wimbledon since 2003.
 However she then lost to eventual champion Justine Henin.
 The tournament resulted in Williams's ranking moving up to No. 9.
 Williams then won her third title of the year at the Korea Open in Seoul, defeating Maria Kirilenko in the final, before then losing in the final of the Japan Open Tennis Championships in Tokyo to Virginie Razzano.
 Williams had earned enough points during the year to qualify for the year-ending WTA Championships in Madrid; however, she withdrew because of continuing problems with anemia.
-Williams finished the year as No. 8 with three titles, her best performance in both respects since 2002, and a winning percentage of 83 percent.